A compassionate space to heal and reconnect.

 You may notice yourself bracing for something to go wrong, becoming unexpectedly overwhelmed, or losing a sense of connection with yourself or others.
 At times, you may feel unsure why certain reactions arise or find yourself responding in ways that don’t fully reflect who you are.
 You may find familiar relational patterns repeating, even when part of you longs for something different.

-Together, we support lasting change from the inside out—restoring a sense of safety in your body and relationships, reconnecting you with your inner wisdom, and allowing new ways of being to emerge that feel more aligned, empowered, and whole.
-Healing happens in the presence of safety, understanding, and connection.
-I would be honored to walk alongside you.
+I understand how vulnerable it can feel to begin therapy, and I am committed to creating a space where you feel respected, and deeply understood.
+Together, we support lasting change from the inside out—restoring a sense of safety in your body and relationships, reconnecting you with your inner wisdom, and allowing new ways of being to take shape that feel more aligned, empowered, and whole.

-Areas of Focus:
+Areas of Focus

 Grief and Loss